Events advice and guidance

 - Community Engagement Officer - SADC

-The St Albans and District Event Safety Advisory Group is administrated by the Community Services Team, District Council Offices, Civic Centre, St Peter's Street, St Albans, Herts AL1 3JE.
-Contact us on 01727 819391 or via e-mail email@example.com.
+The St Albans and District Event Safety Advisory Group is administered by the Community Services Team, District Council Offices, Civic Centre, St Peter's Street, St Albans, Herts AL1 3JE.
+Contact SAG directly on 01727 819311 or via e-mail firstname.lastname@example.org.
+Alternatively, call the Council's customer contact centre on 01727 866100.

 Does my event need to be submitted to SAG?
 Toggle accordion